 Social enterprises will make up WASEC’s core voting membership, however the social enterprise community includes a range of other organisations and individuals who have supported the sector’s growth.
 WASEC membership will include options for such groups.

-WASEC advocates for and works with new and existing social enterprises to create a thriving, collaborative social enterprise sector in Western Australia, where social enterprise is the first choice for consumers, business and government.
+WASEC is the peak body for the Western Australian social enterprise/for purpose business sector.
+It dvocates for and works with new and existing social enterprises to create a thriving, collaborative social enterprise sector in Western Australia, where social enterprise is the first choice for consumers, business and government.
 It provides the sector with a collective voice to promote market development including:

 -Social procurement across government, business and not for profit sectors;